11 minute read

 service: signup_processor

 Note that the default source value in the Kafka configuration file is kafka.
 Similarly, ZooKeeper’s configuration file contains source: zookeeper.
-This allows Datadog to apply the appropriate integration pipeline to parse the logs and extract key attributes.
+These tags allow Datadog to apply the appropriate integration pipeline to parse the logs and extract key attributes.

 You can then filter your logs to display only those from the signup_processor service, making it easy to correlate logs from different components in your deployment so you can troubleshoot quickly.